If a movie is made using a formula or

 DVD

-format for watching movies at home.
-This is not only because
+preferred format for watching movies at home.
+This is

-subtitle tracts.
-Some DVDs also contain programs that run on a
+Some DVDs also contain programs that run on a computer.

 Features

-layer that can hold just a little more than a 2 hour movie and so
+single layer that can hold just a little more than a 2 hour

-2 complete movies.
-These typically hae a special features section
+more than 2 complete movies.
+These typically hae a

-that includes such things as deleted scenes, bloopers, alternate
+special features section that includes such things as deleted

 Hidden Features

-tracts and/or alternate subtitle tracts.
-I call them hidden if
+audio tracts and/or alternate subtitle tracts.
+I call

-features.
-For example in Basic Instinct there is a hidden audio
+hidden features.
+For example in Basic Instinct there is

-commentary track by a woman who sounds like a college professor that
+a hidden audio commentary track by a woman who sounds like a

-Mann that has information about the use of HDTV instead of film and
+by M. Mann that has information about the use of HDTV instead

 DVD Repair

-finger prints it will cause the picture and/sound to break up.
+covered with finger prints it will cause the picture and/sound

-abrasions that are causing the picture break up then washing will not
+causing the picture break up then washing will not fix the

 CD